 Get Started With Your Expungement

-If you’d like to clear your re-classified conviction from your record, contact one of our expungement lawyers here.
+If you’d like your felonies re-classified as misdemeanors cleared from your record, contact one of our expungement lawyers here.
 It’s time to Bury Your Past.
 We are always available to help you in your time of need.

 Expunge A Felony Re-Classified As a Misdemeanor.